What is Sportch?

 Players should agree on the format of the match in advance of playing.

 While no format is imposed, we do recommend using a recognised format familiar to both players.
 For example:

-Attempting to be scrupulously honest on line calls a player might often keep a ball in play that might have been out however the game is much better played this way.
+By attempting to be scrupulously honest on line calls, a player might keep a ball in play that might have in fact been out… however the game is much better played this way.

 In the absence of officials players should:

 - make the calls on their own side of the net

 - a player calls all shots landing on, or aimed at, their side of the net